 For easy to follow step by step instructions go to this site.

 Whooo's the cutest Halloween decoration around?
 These winged creatures!
 More sweet than scary, they make a great tabletop centerpiece when perched on a branch.

 For making these fun and adorable owls, go to http://www.parents.com/fun/arts-crafts/kid/give-a-hoot-owl-craft/

 Have fun unscrambling the words in the Halloween Jumble!
 Most of these words can be found on this page.
-Click the link below to download the printable PDF.
+Click the link above to download the printable PDF.